Philly-B/PathFindingVisualization/README.md

 ###### Move states to modules

 The application state is already split up into multiple smaller states.
 These should be moved to the angular modules to allow a cleaner access/visibility model.

-###### Stop extensive redrawing of p5

-P5 is redrawing the grid continuously which leads to a higher CPU usage than necessary.